OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/14 September 2002.md

 ---

-## Historical Insights

-- Government manipulation of public perception of **alien abduction** phenomena began over 30 years ago

----

 ## Political Power Structures

 - Governments, including the **U.S.** and **China**, possibly involved in covert alliances and weapon dealings
-- Global leaders may be aligned in an **STS**-driven agenda to depopulate Earth

 ---

-## End of Session